Mutya Buena: 2017–present: Solo projects and return to Sugababes

 Buena performing at Amsterdam Pride in August 2019.

-In March 2017, Buena started her own agency with friends.
-The agency is called Colour of Musiq.
+After a period of inactivity following the release of "Back in the Day", in March 2017, Buena started her own music agency, called Colour of Musiq.

-In 2018, Buena was featured on the track "Game Over" with Rockwell, JSTN and Rico Flames.
-She was also featured in the music video.
-Buena also began undertaking various television projects.
-She appeared in an episode of MTV's Just Tattoo of Us, and appeared in series 5 of Celebs Go Dating on E4.

-In 2019, she participated in the fourth series of Celebrity Coach Trip paired with So Solid Crew member Lisa Maffia.
+In April 2018, Buena was featured on the track "Game Over" with Rockwell, JSTN and Rico Flames, and also appeared in its music video.
+Around this time, Buena began undertaking various television projects.
+She appeared in an episode of MTV's Just Tattoo of Us, and appeared in series five of the British dating reality series Celebs Go Dating on E4.
+In 2019, she participated in the fourth series of the British reality game show Celebrity Coach Trip paired with So Solid Crew member Lisa Maffia.
 The couple won the series.

-In September 2019 Buena finally regained rights to the Sugababes name which allowed Mutya Keisha Siobhan to use their original group name.

-They featured on a track on a DJ Spoony album and confirmed that they had plans to release new material and tour in 2020.
-The plans were later put on hold, due to the COVID-19 pandemic.
-In 2019, she was ranked as #2 among the best girl band members of all time in a Guardian article, second to American singer Beyoncé.
+In September 2019, Buena, along with Donaghy and Buchanan, regained the rights to use the Sugababes name, after which the group changed their social media handles from "MKS" to "Sugababes" and began teasing new music.
+The group's first release in over four years, a cover of the Sweet Female Attitude song "Flowers", was released in October 2019 as part of DJ Spoony's album Garage Classical (2019).
+They performed the song on The Graham Norton Show that same month.
+Plans to release further music were later put on hold due to the COVID-19 pandemic.

-In February 2020, she released the single "Black Valentine", on which she has writing credit, in collaboration with London-based pop duo Electric Pineapple.
-Later that year, she expressed an interest in releasing an R&B album.
+In February 2020, Buena released the single "Black Valentine", in collaboration with London-based pop duo Electric Pineapple.
+In April, she expressed an interest in releasing a solo R&B album.

-In February 2022, Buena released the single "Feels Good" alongside Ryuken.
-On 20 May 2022, Buena released the single "Takin' It Easy" alongside Morfius.
+In February 2022, Buena released the single "Feels Good" alongside Ryuken, followed by the single "Takin' It Easy" with Morfius in May.

-In 2022, Buena, as part of Sugababes, appeared at various festivals, embarked on a headline tour and released The Lost Tapes, an album consisting of their 2013 single "Flatline" and previously unreleased material.
+That same year, Buena, as part of Sugababes, appeared at various festivals, embarked on a headline tour and released The Lost Tapes, an album consisting of their 2013 single "Flatline" and previously unreleased material.

-Mutya Buena at the Sugababes O2 arena tour 2025, in London.

-In April 2023, Buena released the single "All I Own", in collaboration with producer Laidback Luke.
+In April 2023, Buena released the single "All I Own", in collaboration with Dutch-Filipino DJ and producer Laidback Luke.
+On 15 September 2023, Buena, along with Buchanan and Donaghy, released their first solo single under the Sugababes name since reclaiming it, titled "When the Rain Comes", to positive reception.
+The group performed the song on The Graham Norton Show,' and on Jools' Annual Hootenanny.

 In September 2024, Buena appeared as a contestant on the nineteenth series of Celebrity MasterChef.
 She was eliminated in the third round.
-In September 2025, Buena was announced as a guest judge on the seventh series of RuPaul's Drag Race UK.
+The following year, Buena contributed to the Sugababes self-released singles "Jungle", "Weeds", and "Shook", and embarked on the Sugababes '25 arena tour between April and May.
+In November 2025, she released her autobiography Real Girl, and appeared as a guest judge on the seventh series of RuPaul's Drag Race UK.

-November 2025, Mutya Buena releases her autobiography "Real Girl".